SunlayGGX/Storm/README.md

 - **void setRigidBodyAngularDamping(const unsigned int rbId, const float angularVelocityDamping)**: Set the angular velodity damping value of the rigid body specified by its id.
 This method is only defined for dynamic rigid bodies.
 - **void fixDynamicRigidBodyTranslation(const unsigned int rbId, const bool fixed)**: Set the specified rigid body's translation fixed flag.
 This method is only defined for dynamic rigid bodies.
+- **void setRigidBodiesFixed(const bool shouldFix)**: If shouldFixate is set to true, fix the rigid bodies in place.
+This is another way to fix/unfix without using inputs.
 - **void reconnectPhysicsDebugger()**: Force the reconnection to the Physics Debugger which is the PhysX's PVD (PhysX Visual Debugger).